People use phosphate salts for medicine. Be careful not to confuse phosphate salts with substances such as organophosphates, which are very poisonous.

-Uses & Effectiveness
+Uses & Effectiveness ?

-- Low phosphate levels in the blood.
+- Low levels of phosphate in the blood (hypophosphatemia).
 Taking sodium or potassium phosphate by mouth is effective for preventing or treating low phosphate levels in the blood.
 Intravenous phosphate salts may also treat low phosphate levels in the blood when used under the supervision of a physician.

 Likely Effective for

 - Constipation.
 Sodium phosphate is an FDA-permitted over-the-counter (OTC) ingredient for the treatment of constipation.
 These products are taken by mouth or used as enemas.

 - Indigestion (dyspepsia).
 Aluminum phosphate and calcium phosphate are FDA-permitted ingredients used in antacids.

 - High levels of calcium in the blood (hypercalcemia).
 Taking phosphate salt (except calcium phosphate) by mouth is likely effective for treating high levels of calcium in the blood.
 But intravenous phosphate salts should not be used.